lutimoth/DataSci-Projects-and-KaggleComps/Data Science Projects/ALGS Visualization/README.md

 # Apex Legends Global Series Data Scraping Project

-This project scraped web data from the ALGS Year 2 season for the purposes of data visualization and submission into the IronViz competition.
+This project scraped web data from the Apex Legends Global Series (ALGS) Year 2 (spanning 2021-2022) season for the purposes of data visualization and submission into the IronViz competition.

-The data is openly available on [Liquidpedia ALGS 2021-2022 Data](https://liquipedia.net/apexlegends/Apex_Legends_Global_Series/2022/Championship) and is publically available.
-I scraped the data so that it can be used in Tableau for data visualization.
+The data is openly available on [Liquidpedia ALGS 2021-2022 Data](https://liquipedia.net/apexlegends/Apex_Legends_Global_Series/2022/Championship).
+I scraped the data for the purposes of creating visualizations in Tableau.
 The final visualization can be found at the following link to my [IronViz Tableau Public link](https://public.tableau.com/app/profile/timothy.lu3564/viz/TimothyLu_ALGS_IronVizFinal/algs?publish=yes).

+## ALGS Overview

+The ALGS tournament is played in the game Apex Legends, an on-line Battle Royale developed by Respawn and published by Electronic Arts.
+This tournament has multiple stages held on-line in multiple regions simultaneously leading up to 2 major in-person LAN tournaments.

+There are 4 major components to ALGS:

+* Preseason Qualifiers
+* Split 1
+* Split 2
+* Last-Chance Qualifiers -> Championship

+To collect the data efficiently, I started by breaking down the overall structure of the ALGS tournament then took a methodical approach to collecting the data.

 ## Data Scraping Process
 I built out the scraper initially using BeautifulSoup as a means of understanding the overall structure of the website.
-This was followed by utilizing Pandas's built-in html reader in order to more efficiently gather tables.
+This was followed by utilizing Pandas's built-in `read_html` function in order to more efficiently gather tables.

 I wrote custom functions which would grab all the tables from the Liquidpedia website and convert them to Pandas dataframes before saving them to a csv file.